 You can also find new opportunities on department bulletin boards or by simply talking to faculty and staff members in those departments.
 Connect with students who are already working in an area that interests you about potential openings.

 Complete Section two at the Student Employment Office: Section two of the I-9 form has to be completed in person in the Student Employment Office.
 You will need to bring original documentation to prove identity and eligibility to work.
 Appointments can be made through RIT Career Connect at https://rit-csm.symplicity.com/students/index.php.

 RIT does not assign or place students into positions, regardless of their FWS status.
 Students are expected to find, apply, and interview for job openings on their own.
 Gain valuable job search and work experience before applying to co-op and career opportunities.
-Jobs openings are posted on Handshake.
+Jobs openings are posted on Career Connect.

 Student employees are paid bi-weekly on Fridays, and they will receive a regular paycheck for their hours worked.
 Wages do not get applied directly to a student’s tuition.
 Student employees are strongly encouraged to register for direct deposit through myinfo.rit.edu.